 The Board has received no claims under the Equal Pay Act 1970 (mainly) from women seeking compensation for past inequalities with male colleagues, under their pay arrangements.
-However members of staff are included in the group claims submitted by NHS Greater Glasgow and Clyde.

 The basis of claims is as follows:

 - The claimant's job has been rated as being of equivalent to that of their comparator using a valid Job Evaluation Study, and/or is of equal value to that of their comparator. - Their comparator is currently paid or has been paid more than them. - They claim equal pay, back pay and interest (back pay is claimed for the statutory maximum of five years).